Published online Dec 21, 2020. doi: 10.3748/wjg.v26.i47.7568

 Revised: November 16, 2020

 Published online: December 21, 2020

-Colonoscopy attendance is a key quality parameter in colorectal cancer population screening programmes.
-Within these programmes, educative interventions with bidirectional contact carried out by trained personnel have been proved to be an important tool for colonoscopy attendance improvement, and because of its huge clinical and economic impact, they have been widely implemented.
+Educative interventions with bidirectional contact to the patient have shown to improve colonoscopy attendance in colorectal cancer population screening programmes and because of its huge clinical and economic impact, they have been widely implemented.
 However, outside of this population programmes, educative measures to improve colonoscopy attendance have been poorly studied and no navigation interventions are usually performed.